nabuhant/CustomerSegmentation/README.md

 Areas of interest include examining the relationship between:
 - family size and purchasing habits
 - education, income and healthier food choices

-- Proposed findings and a hypothesis of results (i.e. business problem contextualized with data driven results)
-- Analysis Ideas/Data Analysis Notes:
+Proposed findings and a hypothesis of results (i.e. business problem contextualized with data driven results) Analysis Ideas/Data Analysis Notes
 - How the growth of the size of the family increases their buying habits.
-Education and healthier products
+- Education and healthier products

-### Summary
-- Will be included shortly